akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

 On this release, geo IP is now performed in ClickHouse instead of inlet.
-When using the standard `docker-compose` setup, the configuration should be automatically migrated from the inlet component to the clickhouse component.
+When using the standard `docker compose` setup, the configuration should be automatically migrated from the inlet component to the clickhouse component.
 This also changes how geo IP is used for AS numbers: geo IP is used as last resort when configured.
 It also increases memory usage (1.3GB for ClickHouse).

+Support for Docker Compose V1 (`docker-compose` command) has been removed in favor of Docker Compose V2 (`docker compose` command).
+On Ubuntu/Debian systems, this means you can no longer use the `docker-compose` package.
+On Ubuntu, you can install the `docker-compose-v2` package.
+For other options, check the [documentation for installing the Compose plugin][].

 - 💥 *inlet*: GeoIP data is moved from inlets to ClickHouse, add city and region
-- 💥 *console*: persist console database on the default `docker-compose` setup
+- 💥 *console*: persist console database on the default `docker compose` setup
+- 💥 *docker*: remove support for `docker-compose` V1
 - ✨ *inlet*: add gNMI metadata provider
 - ✨ *inlet*: static metadata provider can provide exporter and interface metadata
 - ✨ *inlet*: static metadata provider can fetch its configuration from an HTTP endpoint